Mahek-05/Customer-Sipport-Web-App/README.md

 # Customer Support Web App
+You can access the live website here: https://customer-support-web-app.vercel.app/auth/customer/login (backend i shosted on render on free tier so it takes time in response, please have patience.)

+## Login i ssuggested using these ids:
+agent id: saurav or satyam
+customer id: mahek

 A web-based platform designed to facilitate customer support through real-time communication between customers and agents.
 The application enables customers to submit support requests and chat with agents in real-time, while agents can manage and resolve multiple support tickets, making sure only one agent can work on a ticket at once.